HIV status of you and your partners

-If the HIV positive person has an undetectable viral load on treatment then the risk of transmitting HIV is close to zero – even without a condom.
+If the HIV positive person has an undetectable viral load on treatment then the risk of transmitting HIV is zero – even without condoms.

-If the HIV negative person is taking PrEP then the risk of transmission is also close to zero – even without using a condom.
+If the HIV negative person is taking PrEP then the risk of transmission is also zero – even without condoms.

-PrEP is when HIV drugs are taken by an HIV negative person before and after sex to reduce the chance of infection.
+PrEP is when HIV drugs are taken by an HIV negative person before and after sex to prevent HIV.

 Condoms, if used correctly, protect against HIV.

-There are lots of couples where HIV status is different.
-You can have a full and active sex life without the negative partner ever catching HIV.
+Lots of couples where HIV status is different have full and active sex lives without the negative partner ever catching HIV.

 When both partners are positive: what about reinfection?

-Many HIV positive people have sexual partners who are also HIV positive.
+Many HIV positive people have sexual partners who are also positive.

-If both partners are positive this removes the anxiety of worrying about HIV, even when risks are low.
+If both partners are positive this removes the anxiety of worrying about HIV.